olshec/testEx1/README.md

-The class diagram is in uml folder
+The class diagram is in the uml folder